 - Being afraid to take part in public gatherings, functions, and even parties

-- Being afraid of walking into a roomful of seated people
+- Being afraid of walking into a room full of seated people

 Patients who suffer from extreme social anxiety are likely to be school or college dropouts.
-They often fail to sustain durable relationships or marriage.
-People with social anxiety often go through divorces.
+They often fail to sustain durable relationships or marriage and therefore are at a greater risk of divorce.

 Social anxiety disorder may change over time.
 Overly anxious thoughts may emerge or become controlling at a certain point when one is facing a huge amount of stress.
 People may avoid anxiety-occurring situations to avoid feeling bad.
-If proper treatment is not provided, the person remains anxious for a longer period.
+If proper treatment is not provided, the person remains anxious for a longer period of time.

 Self-diagnoses for social anxiety disorder are known to be inaccurate.
-For a clear diagnosis an assessment is required from a qualified healthcare provider who is well trained in evidence-based treatment or psychiatric diagnosis.
-Social anxiety might arise along with other disorders like substance abuse, depression, other anxiety disorders like, panic attacks, phobias, and generalized anxiety disorders.
+For a clear diagnosis, an assessment is required from a qualified healthcare provider who is well trained in evidence-based treatment or psychiatric diagnosis.
+Social anxiety might arise along with other disorders like substance abuse, depression, as well as other anxiety disorders like, panic attacks, phobias, and generalized anxiety disorders.
 Appropriate tests should be ordered to rule out these conditions as well.